ramitaarora/ramitaarora/README.md

 # Hi, I'm Ramita!

 I'm a Full-Stack Web Developer.
-Currently I am contributing to Hack for LA as I study React, Typescript and AWS Cloud Development.
+Currently, I am contributing to Hack for LA as I study React, Typescript and AWS Cloud Development.

 I come from a background as a private music teacher and crafting melodies through songwriting and recording.
 My skills in teaching and audio engineering have given me experience in self-starting a business and a knack for creativity.
 Now, I'm diving into the realm of web development.